magento/pagebuilder-docs/docs/styling/how-pagebuilder-styles-content.md

 ## Dynamic CSS selectors

-Page Builder generates its CSS selectors using one `id` and one `attribute`.
+Page Builder generates its CSS selectors using one `id` selector and one `attribute` selector.
 This pattern is always the same, which gives all Page Builder CSS selectors a specificity of **110**.
 The anatomy of a Page Builder CSS selector is shown here:

 ![Page Builder style selector](../images/pagebuilder-style-selector.svg)

 As noted, the CSS specificity of 110 is relatively low, which makes it possible to override these styles with your own custom CSS.
-For more information on CSS specificity and how it works, see https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity.
+For more information on CSS specificity and how it works, see [https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity).

 ## CSS rulesets